Recap of Supernatural Season 2, Episode 7:

 - In Medias Res: The story starts with Dean being interrogated by the police, and the first part of the story is told in flashbacks as the brothers answer questions.

-- Just Between You and Me: Detective Sheridan has to explain himself instead of just shooting.
+- Just Between You and Me: Detective Sheridan has to explain himself to Detective Ballard instead of just shooting.

-- Portent of Doom: Claire Becker is a Death Omen, who appears to people before they are murdered by the same person who murdered her.
+- Portent of Doom: Claire Becker is a Death Omen: she appears to people before they are murdered by the same person who murdered her.
 The same markings from ropes that she has also appear on the person who is going to be murdered.